dark-kitt/docker-php-apache-mysql/README.md

-# docker-php-apache-mysql
+# Docker PHP:8.2 Apache MySQL
-A tiny docker setup with PHP8.2-Apache and MySQL
+A tiny docker setup with PHP:8.2-Apache and MySQL